norcams/docs-enduser/docs/login.rst

    normal login procedure, skip this step and go directly to `Sign In`_.

-For first-time login, you need to provision yourself as a user with an appropriate group and project.
+For first-time login, you need to sign up.
 Do this by following the steps below.

-To provision yourself as a user, visit the following URL:
+To sign up with NREC, visit the following URL:

 * https://access.nrec.no/